grafana/grafana/docs/sources/panels-visualizations/query-transform-data/transform-data/index.md

 Use this transformation to restrict the number of rows displayed, providing a more focused view of your data.
 This is particularly useful when dealing with large datasets.

-Below is an example illustrating the impact of the "Limit Rows" transformation on a response from a data source:
+Below is an example illustrating the impact of the **Limit** transformation on a response from a data source:

 | Time                | Metric      | Value |
 | ------------------- | ----------- | ----- |